- Beau Tompkins Vice President

 - Nicole Pineault Director of Donor Resources & National Marrow Donor Program

-Nicole holds a BA in Public Relations from the University of Rhode Island and has worked at RIBC for over 12 years specializing in donor recruitment.
+Nicole holds a BA in Public Relations from the University of Rhode Island and has worked at RIBC for over 16 years specializing in donor recruitment.
 Her roles have included Marketing Assistant, Account Manager, Marrow Donor Recruiter, Recruitment Supervisor for RIBC's National Marrow Donor Program, and Manager of mobile blood drive recruitment.
 She was promoted to Director of Donor Resources in 2015 and became the Director of RIBC's National Marrow Donor Program in 2018.
+Nicole was the recipient of the ADRP Rolf Kovenetsky Recruitment Leader of the Year Award in 2019.

 A past participant of the Patient Services Committee of the RI Chapter of the Leukemia & Lymphoma Society, Nicole says, “I can’t think of a better way to spend my time than helping to ensure that patients receive the life-saving blood they need when they need it.
 The donors, patient families, drive sponsors and coordinators I’ve been blessed to work with over the years have enriched my life in so many ways.
 I’ve learned important lessons like, tell the people you love that you love them...and cherish life’s simple pleasures.”